TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

   \end{align}
 $$ (advection2)

-where $f(t)$ described the incoming wave-like disturbance; this function is usually expressed as a Fourier timeseries.
+where $f(t)$ described the incoming wave-like disturbance; this function is usually expressed as a Fourier time series.
 This IBVP is called the **wave equation** and is commonly applied in wave modelling but also in sediment transport.

 ```{note}